bcbio/bcbio-nextgen/docs/contents/configuration.rst

 - ``trim_reads`` Can be set to trim low quality ends or to also trim off, in conjunction with the ``adapters`` field a set of adapter sequences or poly-A tails that could appear on the ends of reads.
 Only used in RNA-seq pipelines, not variant calling.
-[False, read_through]
+[False, read_through].
+Default to False, recommended to leave as False unless running Tophat2.
 - ``min_read_length`` Minimum read length to maintain when ``read_through`` trimming set in ``trim_reads``.
 Defaults to 20.
 -  ``adapters`` If trimming adapter read through, trim a set of stock